Superannuation beneficiary rules

 Your superannuation beneficiary is the person (or people) who you nominate to receive your super fund money if you die.
 It's important to make sure you've nominated your beneficiary (or beneficiaries) to ensure your super is paid out to those who you'd like it to go to.
 If you don't nominate a beneficiary, the trustee of your super fund may nominate who the money is given to.

-A 'dependant' for superannuation purposes can be any of the following:
+Your nominated super beneficiary must be a dependent.
+A 'dependent' for superannuation purposes can be any of the following:

 Because it can become rather complex, and it being something you want to get right, you should always seek professional advice when it comes to settling matters concerning your superannuation death proceeds, your will and your individual personal circumstances.

 - Choose your beneficiary (or beneficiaries).
 Decide who you'd like your super to go to if you died, keeping in mind you must nominate a dependent.

 - Determine the split of funds.
 Decide how you'd like your super to be split between your beneficiaries if you'd like to nominate more than one person

 - Decide the payment type.
 You can nominate your beneficiaries to receive your super in one lump sum payment or in the form of a regular income stream.